 Make yourselves comfortable.
 Around a table will be best, but work with what you have.

-" If you have family members phoning or Skyping in, get them connected.
+" If you have family members phoning or Zooming in, or you're holding a virtual meeting, get connected.

 Name a family member to perform the following tasks.
 We recommend a different person for each task.